jopemachine-playground/code-replacer/README.md

 Default value is `./rlist.csv`

 And when you specify `dir` option, name `./rlist_{fileName}.csv`, to apply different rlist files per file.

+Instead of using the `csv` option, you can pass the value to the second argument.

 #### --dst, -dst
 type: `string`